contao/contao/core-bundle/UPGRADE.md

 Version 3.* to 4.0
 ------------------

+### StringUtil class

+Since the `String` class is not compatible with PHP 7, we have renamed it to `StringUtil`.
+The `String` class remains available for reasons of backwards compatibility, however it has been deprecated and will be removed in a future version.

 ### Mime icons

 The mime icons have been removed from all front end templates.
 Instead, a new